KrispyEngineer/Resume-CV/rendercv_output/Piyush_Patil_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Trained in Python, Selenium, Cucumber, and Agile practices for functional and automation testing.],[Contributed to client project in test planning, case design, documentation, and execution.],)
+    #v(design-highlights-top-margin);#highlights([Completed intensive training in Python, Selenium, and Agile\/Scrum methodologies for both functional and automation testing.],[Contributed to a client project by assisting in test planning, designing and documenting test cases, and executing functional tests.],)
   ],
 )